 Map Elements can also be grouped, or aligned to another element or to the Map Layout's margin.
 Both Dynamic and Static Map Layout Elements can be added from the main menu or toolbar.
 Elements may be added using the Insert > Element commands found on the Map Layout toolbar or in the file menu.
 Both the setup and edit dialogs for all elements contain options for setting up or adjusting frames, background color, and transparency and element transparency.

-Elements can be grouped together, to retain the relative position to each other and to share alignment.
-To group elements, select with on the map layout using the CTRL key, then right-click anywhere on the page to Insert > Group Selected Elements.
+Elements can be grouped together will create an element clock and retain the relative position to each other and to share alignment.
+To create an element block, select multiple elements on the map layout using the CTRL key, then right-click anywhere on the page and select Insert > Group Selected Elements.
+Remove elements from a group by selecting one or more currently grouped elements, right-clicking anywhere on the map to select Insert > Ungroup Selected Elements.

 To edit the properties or positioning of selected elements, right-click on the selected element to access the Edit Element menu which will contain the following options, regardless of element type: